 Camilla Baier, Co-founder & Curator

-Camilla is a Programmer and Curator based in Edinburgh.
+Camilla is a programmer, curator and researcher based in Edinburgh.

 Rachel Pronger, Co-founder & Curator

-Rachel grew up in West Yorkshire, where she spent a lot of her childhood watching old movies with her film-obsessed dad.
+Rachel grew up in Bradford, West Yorkshire.
 After completing a BA in English Literature & History at the University of York, she moved to London, where she worked for leading arts organisations including the Royal Court Theatre, the British Film Institute and Picturehouse Cinemas.
 In 2016 she completed an MSc in Film, Exhibition and Curation at the University of Edinburgh, before taking further roles at Edinburgh Film Festival and Film Hub Scotland.
 She was Producer of the 2018 edition of Alchemy Film & Arts Festival, where she has since worked as Senior Programmer and now as a Trustee.
 Between 2018-2020, she was a Film Programme Coordinator at Tyneside Cinema in Newcastle.
+She is currently Documentary Programmer for Aesthetica Short Film Festival, and a Short Film Programme Advisor for both BFI London Film Festival and Sheffield DocFest.